Four Signs that You're Vitamin K Deficient

-Does this sound familiar?
-You’re working then, suddenly, you get a nose bleed.
+You’re working and then, suddenly, you get a nose bleed.
 On a different day, you’re putting on new shoes and start to bleed in an unusual way.
 You’re not really sure what’s going on, but lately, you’ve been noticing strange bleeding.
 Well, it just might be possible that you have a vitamin K deficiency.

 Have you ever heard of it?
 No?
 Well, you’re not alone.
 There are other, more popular vitamins than vitamin K, despite it being just as necessary as the rest.
-This is why we’d like to inform you about it and help you know the related symptoms in vitamin K deficiencies.
-Want to keep reading?
+This is why we’d like to inform you about it and help you know the related symptoms in vitamin K deficiency.

 Those who take acenocoumarol (Sintrom) are very familiar with vitamin K. It’s a drug that’s responsible for making sure that blood clots correctly.
 The people who use acenocoumarol have restrictions in vitamin K consumption because the medication aims to prevent blood from becoming too dense.

 When your blood is too loose, you risk suffering uncontrollable hemorrhages at unexpected moments, such as at the dentist or podiatrist, among other places.
 In the worst case scenario, you could even suffer a stroke.

 To prevent this, you should be getting enough vitamin K in your diet.
 The good news is that there are plenty of foods that have vitamin K. You can distinguish them by looking for green foods, which will make it easy for you to add them onto your plate.

 We recommend that you read: Symptoms of Blood Clots in Your Legs

 What are the symptoms associated with a vitamin K deficiency?

 When you don’t the sufficient vitamin K that your body needs, you can experience the following symptoms: